 Tier 1 Visas are great for high-value migrants such as investors, entrepreneurs and industry leaders.
 These visas do not require you to have a job offer in the UK but still have some very strict requirements.

-A Tier 2 (General) Visa requires proof that you are a skilled worker who has been offered a job from a recognised workplace for a permanent (longer than six months) contract.
+A Skilled Worker Visa requires proof that you are a skilled worker who has been offered a job from a recognised workplace for a permanent (longer than six months) contract.
 The workplace should hold a UK Sponsor Licence.

-A Tier 5 Temporary Visa allows you to work in the UK as a skilled worker for a period of six months or less.
+A Temporary Visa allows you to work in the UK as a skilled worker for a period of six months or less.
 The workplace should also hold a UK Sponsor Licence.